sudhanshu2198/Statistical-Hypothesis-Testing/README.md

-# Electricity Demand Prediction using SARIMA
+# Statistical Hypothesis Testing in ML

 Hypothesis Testing is a type of statistical analysis in which you put your assumptions about a population parameter to the test.
 It is used to estimate the relationship between 2 statistical variables and to present evidence of the plausibility of the null hypothesis.